 Who Should Attend?

-School psychologists, special education teachers, EL teachers, school social workers, educational speech/language pathologists, special education coordinators, and administrators.
+School psychologists, special education teachers, EL teachers, school social workers, speech/language pathologists, special education coordinators, and administrators.
 While schools may opt to send any of these individuals, it is recommended consideration be given to sending a team.
 Evaluating a student from culturally and linguistically diverse backgrounds requires a team of diverse and knowledgeable members.

 Lunch will be provided.
 Register by clicking the link below.
 Registration closes at 11:59 pm on September 18th.